 Quantitatively the total strength of of PM Office is approximately 400 to 450.
 A common question sometimes raises by the people, that whether this numerical strength of P.M office is sufficient or not?
 Generally the number in PMO depends on the function that it requires to do to provide administrative protection specially to the less experienced Ministries.
 When any key assignment is given to any less experienced Minister, then there is a way to come out successfully with the work done, is providing a strong PMO.
 PMO initially coordinating the activities of the Ministry, and activate the project with herculean responsibility.
 Generally no Prime Minister can do it on his own.
 Sometimes Prime Minister is rstricted to expand his Cabinet due to Constitutional restriction.
-Here the Prime Minister needs a small group of officials, who think like him and can serve him with dedication and competence.
+Here the Prime Minister obviously depends on it specialised PMO.
+To function decisively, the Prime Minister needs a small group of officials, who think like him and can serve him with dedication and competence.
 It is said that during the Primiership of Sme.
 Indira Gandhi and Rajib Gandhi, the talent and efficiencies of PMO was in the hightest form.

-3.4 Functions of the Prime Minister's Office in India
+8.5 Functions of the Prime Minister's Office in India